Here is the listing of C# programming examples on Events.

 2. C# Examples on Displaying the Times

 With universal times, you can compare times from different locations with no errors.
-The following Programs determine the day time and universal time of various locations.
+The C# programs in this section determine the day time and universal time of various locations.
 The programs also determine if the enter key is pressed or not, gets the day and the DayLight saving information.

 C# Program to Detect Whether ENTER key is Pressed or Not